karatelabs/karate/README.md

 Note that if you did not need to inject [`Examples:`](#data-driven-tests) into 'placeholders' enclosed within `<` and `>`, [reading from a file](#reading-files) with the extension `*.txt` may have been sufficient.

 For placeholder-substitution, the [`replace`](#replace) keyword can be used instead, but with the advantage that the text can be read from a file or dynamically created.

+Karate is a great fit for testing GraphQL because of how easy it is to deal with dynamic and deeply nested JSON responses.
+Refer to this example for more details: [`graphql.feature`](karate-demo/src/test/java/demo/graphql/graphql.feature).

 ## `replace`
 ### Text Placeholder Replacement